Frequently Asked QuestionsThe Foundation for Northwest Illinois

-The Freeport Community Foundation (FCF) is one of nearly 700 community foundations in the United States.
+The Foundation for Northwest Illinois is one of nearly 700 community foundations in the United States.
 We are a publicly supported, nonprofit, tax-exempt organization that serves Stephenson, Jo Daviess, and Carroll Counties.
 Individuals, families, businesses, and organizations create permanent charitable funds that help our community meet the challenges of changing times and to improve the lives of those living in our community.
-The Freeport Community Foundation invests and then administers these funds through a grant process to 501(c)(3) charitable organizations that serve our community, thus improving the quality of life in our area.
-The Freeport Community Foundation makes giving easy with the best combination of tax savings and philanthropic choices for donors.
+The Foundation for Northwest Illinois invests and then administers these funds through a grant process to nonprofit organizations that serve our communities, thus improving the quality of life in our area.
+The Foundation for Northwest Illinois makes giving easy with the best combination of tax savings and philanthropic choices for donors.
 We are a proud member of the Alliance of Illinois Community Foundations, a network representing 33 community foundations in Illinois.

 What geographic location do you serve?

-When awarding grants, The Freeport Community Foundation generally awards to organizations that serve Freeport and nearby communities in Stephenson, Jo Daviess, and Carroll Counties.
+When awarding grants, The Foundation for Northwest Illinois generally awards to organizations that serve communities in Stephenson, Jo Daviess, and Carroll Counties.

 Any individual, family, business, or organization who has an interest in supporting these communities can contribute to the Foundation in a variety of ways.